tsuberok/work_new/README.md

 # work_new
-Here are my projects, mainly focusing on autonomous quadcopter flight and running object detection AI on the edge, on cheap hardware.
+Here are my projects, mainly focusing on autonomous quadcopter flight and running object detection AI on cheap edge hardware.